devfadyhany/Food-Delivery-App/README.md

 ### Project Overview:

-This is a full-stack MERN (MongoDB, Express.js, React.js, Node.js) food delivery application where users can browse a menu, add items to their cart, and proceed to checkout.
-An admin dashboard allows for managing categories, items, and tracking orders.
+This is a full-stack MERN (MongoDB, Express.js, React.js, Node.js) food delivery application where users can browse the menu, add items to their cart, proceed to checkout, and track their orders.
+An admin dashboard allows for managing categories, items, and orders status.
 <hr>

 ### Used Technologies: